Chandeth-H/Customer-Segmentation-RFM-Analysis/README.md

 RFM Analysis is essential for effective customer segmentation, focusing on three critical dimensions: Recency, Frequency, and Monetary Value.

 1. Recency: This metric assesses the time since a customer's last purchase.
-Understanding recency helps us gauge customer engagement levels.
-A recent purchase signifies an active customer who is likely more receptive to further communications and promotional offers.
+If a customer bought something recently, it shows they are active and more likely to respond to our messages and offers.

 2. Frequency: This measures how often a customer makes purchases over a specified period.
-Frequency indicates the consistency of a customer's transactions.
-High-frequency customers demonstrate strong loyalty and satisfaction, whereas infrequent purchasers may need targeted re-engagement strategies to rekindle their interest.
+Customers who buy regularly are usually more loyal and satisfied.
+On the other hand, those who don’t buy often might need some encouragement to shop again.

 3. Monetary: This evaluates the total amount a customer has spent on purchases.
-Analyzing monetary value allows us to identify high-value customers who significantly contribute to revenue.
-Conversely, customers with lower spending may require tailored initiatives to encourage increased purchasing activity.
+By looking at this, we can find our most valuable customers who help bring in revenue.
+Customers who spend less might need special offers to get them to buy more.

 ## Project Overview